 Athletes are claimed to be contemplating the establishment of a Professional Swimmers Association, which would aid efforts to withdraw from competitions in which they do not believe they are receiving a fair share of revenues.
 It is claimed this would also lead to consultation with other athletes over issues, including image rights and race formats.

-The challenge has laid down to FINA by athletes.
-Swimmers have dared the governing body to ban them if they take part in ISL events, while some have even questioned the role of the organisation’s own Athletes Committee.
-Given it is a recent challenge, the situation looks set to provide a fascinating storyline throughout the duration of 2019.
+The challenge has been laid down to FINA by athletes.
+Swimmers have dared the governing body to ban them if they take part in ISL events, while some have even questioned the role of the organisation’s own Athletes' Committee.
+Considering it is a recent challenge, the situation looks set to provide a fascinating storyline throughout the duration of 2019.

 With unions seemingly interested in offering athletes further advice on how to take their claims further, it remains possible that the dispute could inspire further action in other sports.